Blog

 The Best Workout Music

-Cueing the right muscles at the right time can be useful during strength training.
+Cueing the right muscles at the right time can make all the difference during strength training.
 Next time you deadlift, crank this song!
-In all seriousness, music
+In all

 My Morning Mimosa

-Having citrus juice with some added salt first thing in the morning is one of the best things you can do for your health.
-The
+Having citrus juice with a bit of added salt first thing in the morning is one of the best things you can do for your

 Three Options for Low-Pulley Knee-Ins

 My cousin Charles and his family came up to the cottage this past weekend.
-It was nice to see them.
-I can’t remember the last
+It was great to see them.
+I can’t even remember the

 My 6 A.M.
 Medicine Ball Ritual

-When the weather cooperates, I love to get outside for some conditioning work.
-That’s what I do pretty much every Saturday from May to September,
+When the weather cooperates, I love getting outside for some early morning conditioning.
+Pretty much every Saturday from May to September, the fun kicks off

 Reciprocity Training: Wrist Flexion and Extension

-Here’s a neat training method that can increase your strength instantly by up to 10%.
-Get all the details in Reciprocity Training Revisited.
+Here’s a neat training method that can instantly boost your strength by up to 10%.
+Learn how and why it works in Reciprocity Training Revisited.

 Reciprocity Training: Shoulder Flexion and Extension

-Here’s a neat training method that can increase your strength instantly by up to 10%.
-Get all the details in Reciprocity Training Revisited.
+Here’s a clever training technique that can boost your strength instantly by up to 10%.
+Curious how it works?
+Dive into the details in Reciprocity

 Reciprocity Training: Elbow Flexion and Extension

-Here’s a neat training method that can increase your strength instantly by up to 10%.
-Get all the details at https://www.theelitetrainer.com/blog/reciprocity-training-revisited/
+Here’s a simple but powerful training method that can boost your strength instantly by up to 10%.
+Want to know how it works?
+Get the

 Reciprocity Training: Alternating Dumbbell Curls